Linear Regression from Strategic Data Sources: An Aitken-Type Theorem for Nash Equilibria

-Since the proof of Theorem~\ref{thm.Nash} relied on the convexity of the potential, a straightforward adaptation of the proof gives the following result. \begin{theorem} For any matrix $D\in \R^{n\times \ndim}$, there exists a unique non-trivial equilibrium of the game $\Gamma$ under the corresponding linear unbiased estimator \eqref{LE}. \end{theorem} As for the case of $\gls$, this result follows from the uniqueness of a minimizer of the potential function attained in the effective domain.
+Then, $\Gamma_L$ is still a potential game with potential function $\Phi(\lambdab) = f_L(\lambdab) + \sum_{i\in N} c_i(\lambda_i)$ where $f_L(\lambdab)=F(V_L(\lambdab))$.
+This potential function has the same form as the potential of the original game, given by~\eqref{eq.defPhi}.
+Moreover, as the function $V_L(\cdot)$ given by \eqref{newV} is a matrix convex function, the extended-value extension $f_L(\cdot)$ is convex.
+This shows that the potential function is convex.
+Since the proof of Theorem~\ref{thm.Nash} mostly relies on the convexity of the potential, a straightforward adaptation yields the following result. \begin{theorem} Under Assumptions \ref{privacyassumption} and \ref{estimationassumption}, for any linear estimator $L\in \R^{n\times \ndim}$, there exists a unique non-trivial equilibrium of the game $\Gamma_L$. \end{theorem} As for the case of $\gls$, this result follows from the uniqueness of a minimizer of the potential function attained in the effective domain.
+In what follows, we denote the unique non-trivial equilibrium of $\Gamma_L$ by $\lambdabeq_{L}$ and we denote by $\lambdabeq_{\gls}$ the equilibrium of the game $\Gamma$ with the same parameters except for the estimator.

-We are now ready to state our extension of Aitken Theorem, proved in \techrep{Appendix~\ref{sec.proof-GM}.}{our technical report~\cite{techrep}.} \begin{theorem} The generalized least-square estimator gives an optimal covariance among linear unbiased estimators, in the strategic case, in the order given by the scalarization $F_1$ used in the estimation cost.
-That is, for any linear unbiased estimator $\hat\betab_L$, we have

-where $\lambdabeq_{L}$ and $\lambdabeq_{\gls}$ are the non-trivial equilibria for the linear unbiased estimator and for the generalized least-square estimator respectively. \end{theorem}

-Theorem~\ref{thm.Gauss-Markov} therefore establishes the optimality of $\hat\betab_\gls$ amongst linear unbiased estimators w.r.t. the scalarization $F_1$, in the presense of strategic individuals.
-The proof uses perturbative techniques similar to the ones used in \cite{Loiseau13a}.